 In applications with a modulating compressor, it is common for the first compressor to be the one that modulates.
 The zone coordinator has a variety of supply target sequences for both modulating and staging compressors.
-For more information on sequences, refer to page 40.
+For more information on sequences, refer to "Variable Temperature Linked to Staging" on page 46.